The Subscription Center

 • Marketing Updates - Email

-• Marketing Updates - In-app
+• Marketing Updates - SMS

 At the campaign level, let’s say you target the audience “Marketing Updates - Email.”
-Within the campaign, you could create three different marketing messages - one push, one email and one in-app - where each message had a different audience that matched the channel the customer had subscribed to.
+Within the campaign, you could create three different marketing messages - one push, one email and one SMS - where each message had a different audience that matched the channel the customer had subscribed to.
 The email would have the audience that matched the campaign settings.
 For the push notification, you would override the audience by choosing “Marketing Updates - Push” from the dropdown, and so on.

 A customer could visit their subscription preferences page at any time to adjust which topics + channels were best for them.